data-engineering-helpers/architecture-principles/README.md

 for a typical data platform with the so-called Modern Data Stack (MDS).

-Even though the members of the GitHub organization may be employed by some companies, they spaek on their personal behalf and do not represent these companies.
+Even though the members of the GitHub organization may be employed by some companies, they speak on their personal behalf and do not represent these companies.

 # Diagrams